 Who do you believe you are?

-And do you trust God’s opinions about you?
+And do you trust what God says about you?

 A lot of the time, I struggle to take God at his word for myself.
 I have no trouble believing that God loves and has saved others, but it’s much harder for me to believe this for me.
 I can trust that others are children of God, but living as his daughter is difficult.
 I can preach freedom all day long but living it out is a whole other story.